Crestview Aggravated Battery on a Pregnant Woman Defense Lawyer

 - Should you talk to the police without an attorney present?

 My name is Tim Flaherty.
 I’ve been a local criminal defense attorney since 2001.
-My team and I have extensive experience defending Crestview locals and military members accused of Aggravated Battery on a Pregnant Woman.
-Give me a call at (850) 398-8098.
+Brandy Merrifield is my partner.
+Our team has extensive experience defending Crestview locals and military members accused of Aggravated Battery on a Pregnant Woman.
+Call us at (850) 398-8098.
 The call is free, and it’s an important first step towards getting you the help you need.

 Aggravated Battery on a Pregnant Woman in Crestview under Florida Law